Categories FilmOctober Horror

 In the prolonged subterranean episode that forms the bulk of Mindwarp, the film is a confrontation with the abject, but its excess serves a cleansing purpose.
 The Crawlers are grotesque and the film seeks to reinforce this perception of them, nauseating mutants whose cannibalism is condemned by the film through the guiding avatars of Judy and Stover; but it also advocates for the right of the dreamer to conceive of cannibalism, sexual enslavement, incest, with that forgiving excuse that taboo desires, and with them, patterns of story, are imprinted on the subconscious.
 The System Operator stays his judgment: in fantasies of violence, nothing happened to forgive.
 In the denouement, Stover becomes possessed by parasitic slugs that the Crawlers have put into his body, and he pursues Judy through the wastes before vomiting, in her face, a mix of internal organs, slugs, and blood: his ordeal with the slugs is another of the film’s simple allegories, for the myth that violence is a media-transmitted disease.
 Stover is eroded from the inside-out, as some censorious mind would imagine the souls of children weaned on violent entertainment, rotted like a brain on video nasties, rotted like a couch-potato generation playing Doom in a school computer lab.
 It is thus by design that in the end, he is only a fantasy, a manifestation of heroic masculinity turned into a rampaging, toxic creature.
 The deceitfulness of dreams becomes the deceitfulness of storytelling itself, and dreams, like stories, are easily forgiven, because like the System Operator, we have never truly been there.

-Second Deaths: Metaphors for Tolerance in Mindwarp is also available as a video essay on Art & Trash.
-Watch and subscribe here
+Second Deaths: Metaphors for Tolerance in Mindwarp is now a video essay on Art & Trash.
+Watch it below:

 Broomer is also the founder of Black Zero, a home video label that specializes in Canadian underground film.
 Explore its collection of films at blackzero.ca